animatedmax/spring-data-geode/src/main/markdown/boot.md

 See the License for the specific language governing permissions and limitations under the License.
 -->

-Spring Boot for VMware GemFire provides the convenience of Spring Boot's <em>convention over configuration</em> approach by using <em>auto-configuration</em> with Spring Framework's powerful abstractions and highly consistent programming model to simplify the development of VMware GemFire applications.

-Spring Boot for VMware GemFire provides developers with a consistent experience whether building and running Spring Boot VMware GemFire applications locally or in a managed environment, such as with [VMware Tanzu Application Service (TAS)](https://tanzu.vmware.com/tanzu) or on Kubernetes.

 This reference guide explains how to add the Spring Boot for VMware GemFire dependency to your project.
 Once the dependency has been added, refer to the [Spring Boot for Apache Geode Reference Guide](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/) for in-depth information about on using the dependency.